boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/period-over-period.md

 ![Proportion chart update in design mode](/static/assets/visualizing-data/visualization-widgets/images/pop/pop-proportionalchart.png)

-During the interaction of the PoP widget, the proportional chart will display two series.
+During interaction with the PoP widget, the proportional chart will display two series.
 One series shows values filtered from the `Date Range`, while the other series contains filtered values from the `Compare To`.

 ![Proportional chart as slave widget](/static/assets/visualizing-data/visualization-widgets/images/pop/pop-proportional.png)

 **Grid**

-During interaction with the PoP widget, the grid will display two series for each column which are a slave to the PoP.
-One has values filtered from the `Date Range`, while the other contains filtered values from `Compare To`.
+During interaction with the PoP widget, the grid will display two series for each column which are slaves to the PoP.
+One will have values filtered from the `Date Range`, while the other will contain filtered values from `Compare To`.

 ![period over period grid workflow](/static/assets/visualizing-data/visualization-widgets/images/pop/pop-gridworkflow.png)

-You can see a category to customize the POP settings and color palette for the grid which will be displayed in the Design, Preview or View Mode.
+You can see a category to customize the POP settings and color palette for the grid which will be displayed in Design, Preview, or View Mode.

 ![Grid pop settings update for period over period](/static/assets/visualizing-data/visualization-widgets/images/pop/pop-gridcolorpalette.png)

-You can customize each column to be displayed in the Design, Preview or View Mode using the `Customize` option.
-If you click on the `Customize` option, the following window will appear with a checkbox labeled `Act as Slave`.
+You can customize each column to be displayed in Design, Preview, or View Mode using the `Customize` option.
+If you click on the `Customize` option, a window will appear with a checkbox labeled `Act as Slave`.
 This helps us decide whether the column should act as a slave for the PoP or not.

 ![Grid pop settings update for period over period](/static/assets/visualizing-data/visualization-widgets/images/pop/pop-gridcustomize.png)

 Consider that you have configured two measure columns in the grid.
-For example, if you only want the `Freight` column to act as a slave for the PoP means, then uncheck the `Act as slave` checkbox for the `UnitsOnOrder` column and click `Ok` to update the changes.
+For example, if you only want the `Freight` column to act as a slave for the PoP, uncheck the `Act as slave` checkbox for the `UnitsOnOrder` column and click `Ok` to update the changes.

 ![Grid Act as Slave setting update ](/static/assets/visualizing-data/visualization-widgets/images/pop/Actasslave-setting.png)